-Trains are giant steal behemoths that travel quickly and take an extremely long time to stop.
-For this reason, any train crossing is a point of potential danger for a motor vehicle driver.
+Trains are giant steel behemoths that travel quickly and take an extremely long time to stop.
+For this reason, any train crossing is a point of the potential danger for a motor vehicle driver.
 Indeed, all California residents must take extreme caution whenever nearing a railroad crossing to ensure that a train versus car accident does not occur.

 According to one Midwest police officer, one way to help prevent train versus car accidents is to explain to motorists that their car getting hit by a train is very similar to their car driving over a soda can.
 In fact, the weight comparison is virtually the same, the officer says.
 That is why the results can be so devastating whenever a car gets hit by a train.